benbalter/jekyll-readme-index/README.md

 ### Removing originals

 By default the original README markdown files will be included as static pages in the output.
-To remove them from the output, set the `remove_originals` key to a truthy value.
+To remove them from the output, set the `remove_originals` key to `true`.

 ### Disabling